16 Fun Easter Hat Craft Ideas

 It will take about: 20 minutes

-If your child loves heroes, this Easter craft mask definitely has a ‘super chick’ feel!
+If your child loves heroes, this Easter craft mask definitely has a ‘Super Chick’ feel!
 Task kids to cut the mask out of a large piece of yellow cardboard.
 They may need a little help with the shape and size, so tracing the outline first will give them a starting point.

 Snipping out the insides of the eyes is a good exercise in hand-eye coordination.
 Explain to them that by placing their cardboard on top of a hard surface like a chopping board, they can gently push the scissor tip against the cardboard to make a small hole.
 You can then show them how to cut inside the hole to make the larger space for their eyes.

 It won’t matter if it’s slightly wobbly and messy as they will be covering it in feathers.
 Once the feathers are glued on, allow the mask to dry before getting the kids to try it on.
-Trim any feathers that overlapped the eye area.
+Trim any feathers that overlap the eye area.
 You can add a cardboard beak to finish, or even paint the beak right onto their nose.

 What You’ll Need